Last updated on June 2nd, 2021

 This Anemone vase has 3,200 dots applied by hand.

 The final touches are applied to these fabulous pieces.
-Each and every person working in this factory is an artist in his or her own right.
+Each and every person working in the Lalique factory is an artist in his or her own right.

-The Lalique Museum is opposite Château Hochberg, so you can have a beautiful lunch at the hotel and then saunter over to the museum by foot.
-With over 650 pieces, from Lalique’s earliest jewellery confections, to perfume bottles, commissions for public spaces, lighting, tableware and art, you should set aside a good hour or two to tour the museum.
+The Lalique museum is opposite Château Hochberg, so you can have a beautiful lunch at the hotel and then saunter over to the museum by foot.
+With over 650 pieces, from the glass maker’s earliest jewellery confections, to perfume bottles, commissions for public spaces, lighting, tableware and art, you should set aside a good hour or two to tour the museum.